VIRTUOSO

 Virtuoso facilitates rapid evaluation of the firmware application for the end product, which can be used as a training tool.
 Once the firmware application is complete and has been tested in the virtual device, the virtual device can be distributed to marketing teams or customers for evaluation and feedback.
 This can significantly streamline product development.
 The virtual device can be used as a deliverable in and of itself, a distributable deployment that can be shared to be used as a product training tool.
 The virtual device makes documentation easier, as screen captures from the virtual device can be used directly to provide exact visualization of product functionality.

-Virtuoso can be used with Visual Studio Community or Express, which are free to non-Enterprise developers.
-If your target compiler requires a license, only the developer implementing and testing the hardware drivers and building the embedded target needs the paid target compiler license.
+Virtuoso can be used with Visual Studio Community, which is free to non-Enterprise developers.
+If your embedded target compiler requires a license, only the developer implementing and testing the hardware drivers and building the embedded target to run on-device needs the paid target compiler license.

 Experienced managers of embedded systems programs understand that the most difficult aspect of embedded systems project planning is the logistics unique to embedded systems.
 An embedded systems design project involves a myriad of project schedule and logistical dependencies, and the complexities associated with managing these dependencies can have dramatic effects on product development costs and the return on investment of embedded design activities.